Hey, once again, greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plane.

 I may be, don't know for sure, but I may be the first guy that ever spoke to him about America that way in his life.

-Now that's I'm happy and I'm grateful for the opportunity, but it's really frustrating to know that it might be the case.
+Now, that's, I'm happy and I'm grateful for the opportunity, but it's really frustrating to know that it might be the case.

-And I know it's a lot of people in this country from the moment they're born.
+And I know it's a lot of people in this country from the moment they're born, they end up going to school and so forth.

-They're told how the deck's stacked against them for all these various reasons, and it's all done on purpose by liberals who want those people forever dependent on a government run by liberals, robbing them of their humanity, robbing them of their potential, robbing them of their dreams, robbing them of them of them of their desire.
+And it's all done on purpose by liberals who want those people forever dependent on a government run by liberals, robbing them of their humanity, robbing them of their potential, robbing them of their dreams, robbing them of their desire.

-Okay, we've to we've taken enough calls here, folks.
+Okay, we've taken enough calls here, folks.

-I think that what I can safely say that the Obama speech is proof that the Rorschach tests live.
+I think that I can safely say that the Obama speech is proof that the Rorschach tests live.

 This speech, this Obama speech could be whatever you want it to be.

-You can make him whatever you want it to be, you can make this speech whatever you want it to be.
+You can make this speech whatever you want it to be.

 Now, I heard the whole speech.